Dorian8013/algo/docs/troubleshooting.md

 #### Note for WireGuard iOS users

 As of WireGuard for iOS 0.0.20190107 the default MTU is 1280, a conservative value intended to allow mobile devices to continue to work as they switch between different networks which might have smaller than normal MTUs.
-In order to use this default MTU review the configuration in the WireGuard app and remove any value for MTU that might have been added automatically by Algo.
+In order to use this default MTU review the configuration in the WireGuard app and remove any value for MTU that might have been added automatically by rAlgo.

 ### Clients appear stuck in a reconnection loop